0xfade-data-science/deepspace/README.md

 ## Objective

-The purpose of the library is to avoid repetitive tasks, a.k.a DRY (Don't Repeat Yourself), object oritented, a.k.a.
-OOP, and Monadic, i.e. using the Monada paradigm borrowed from functional programming world (Haskel for instance) - Monads and Classes are quite smilar concepts, tend to solve the same issues in computer science, and here they are used altogether to solve our main goals.
+The purpose of the library is to avoid repetitive tasks, a.k.a DRY (Don't Repeat Yourself), object oriented, a.k.a.
+OOP, and Monadic, i.e. using the Monad paradigm borrowed from functional programming world (Haskel for instance) - Monads and Classes are quite similar concepts, tend to solve the same issues in computer science, and here they are used altogether to solve our main goals.

+Using OOP paradigm, DeepSpace will **encapsulate** x, y, x_train, x_test, y_train, y_test - as well as other variables - making it easy to manage them.

+With Milestone objects, and integrated cloning, it makes it easier to go to a specific checkpoint in the project and start from there a new branch.

+DeepSpace will come with a bunch of predefined classes hence the programmer does not need to create the wheel again.

 ## Example